Key Self-Care Preparations as the Seasons Change

 Taking in the sunshine at every opportunity is even more important during the colder months; apart from helping you maintain a positive outlook, vitamin D is an important ingredient in your fight against colds and influenza.
 When you get back inside, a warm bath also does more than wash away stress.
 A long, toasty soak has significant health benefits, including anti-inflammatory properties.
 It can also improve your sleep quality, which is also a vital ingredient of your winter self-care routine.

-As the seasons change, we can find it difficult to maintain a healthy lifestyle — it’s a time seemingly designed for stress, depression, and viruses.
-This needn’t be the case, and by taking a proactive approach to self-care we can prepare ourselves for the long, dark days ahead.
+As the seasons change, we can find it difficult to maintain a healthy lifestyle.
+It’s a time seemingly designed for stress, depression, and viruses.
+This needn’t be the case.
+By taking a proactive approach to self-care we can prepare ourselves for the long, dark days ahead.
 What’s more, we have the opportunity to discover laughter, beauty, and joy beyond the storm clouds.